Pattern Selection Map¶

 Blast radius — the maximum reach of a failure or unintended action:

-Verification cost — how the pattern's correctness is checked:
+Verification cost — how correctness is checked:

 Task class — the kind of work the pattern fits: